FY8410 - Light and Force Based Molecular Imaging

 microscopy, optical tweezers and atomic force microscopy.

 The course is organized in two sessions, each of five days and will be offered every two years (2013, 2015).
-In 2013 the course will be taught in the weeks 42 and 46.
+In 2013 the course was taught in the weeks 42 and 46.

 The exam may be changed to oral depending on the number of students.